-Autoworld Museum
+Autoworld Museum - Automotive History

-Old Car Museum It located in a spacious hall in the south wing of the palace Cinquantenaire.
-It was opened in 1986 year.
-The collection consists of approximately 300 copies of cars is based on collections Gantois Ghislain Mahy (All is one of the largest in the world and has about 1000 cars).
-It is worth to see the achievements of the Belgian precursors of the automotive industry e.g.: model 8-cylinders Minerva, AL-40 from 1930 of the year, or sports Imperia TA 8, from 1948 of the year.
-There is also a small exhibition devoted to cars of the future.
+This unique museum is located in a spacious hall in the southern wing of the palace Cinquantenaire.
+It was opened in 1986.
+The collection, consisting of approximately 300 cars, is based on collections Gantois Ghislain Mahy (the whole is one of the largest in the world and has approximately 1000 cars).
+On 16000 m² the history of the automotive industry is presented.

 Address: